maritztravel/styleguide/README.md

 	* **[Component Bindings](https://plnkr.co/edit/RCesTW?p=preview)**
 		* Shows simple way to break up functionality into sub-components.
 The communication, is this case, between components happens with a ONE-WAY BINDING.
 	* **[Component Bindings - Parent](https://plnkr.co/edit/kg13Z3?p=preview)**
 		* The communication, is this case, between components happens by having a REQUIRE of the parent component in the child component.
 This gives the child component access to everything in the parent component's scope.
+No need for onChanges or scope.watch in parent controller, simply access the property/function in the child component and everything happens auto-magically!

 * **Promises**
 	* **[Component + Service with Promises](https://plnkr.co/edit/ZWtX4B?p=preview)**